 I have told my story about the day I was injured countless times.
 I shared it with new friends, curious strangers and many others.
 I have given speeches on numerous occasions.
 I spoke at High Schools, Middle School and even Elementary schools.
 I was the featured speaker at a Regional Conference, Civic groups, a church and even was the default speaker presiding over a funeral.
 No doubt, that was the greatest honor and privilege as a speaker to date!.

 So this is my story.
-One of many, but the story how one precipitous choice changed the course of my dreams forever.
+One of many, but the story of how one split second decision changed the course of my life forever.
+And how an inspiring mother’s love would challenge me to never give up.

-Everyday people take calculated risks the minute you walk out that door.
-There was nothing unusual about that day.
+Everyday people take calculated risks the minute they walk out that door.
 I’ve played in pickup football games since I was a little kid.
-Obviously anything to do with contact sports, risk of injury is much greater.
-But I never dreamed that in this particular game, life would become so dramatically different from the way I knew it.
+Obviously anything to do with high risk activities the risk of injury is much greater.

 As I laid on a cold ground with my body broken, fear was my only emotion.
 I’d like to say I was thinking that life the way I knew it was going to be different.
 But those thoughts were not my immediate challenge.
 They were a little bit down the road.
 Not a far trip down the road mind you.
 But certainly not in that moment.